Gubner/decrypto/README.md

 https://en.wikipedia.org/wiki/Mastermind_(board_game)

 Clues:
-An aterisk (*) indicates one of the characters is correct, but not in the right position An exclamation mark (!) indicates one of the characters is correct and in the right position Each character may only generate one clue, with priority given to ! over *
+Based on the guess made, clues are given as follows
 | Clue | Character | Meaning |
 |:---:| --- | --- |
 | * | asterisk | correct character, incorrect position |
 | ! | exclamation point | correct character, correct position |
+Each character may only generate one clue, with priority given to ! over *

 Example:
 Actual PIN = 5543